Course unit details:

 Aims

-To familiarise students with the ideas and methodology of certain multivariate methods together with their application in data analysis using the R statistical computing package.
+Familiarise students with the ideas and methodology of foundational multivariate statistics, preparing them for advanced machine learning concepts.
+This includes their application in data analysis using the R statistical computing package.

 Learning outcomes